 \section{Results}

 In this section, we show the results of the dark matter model classifications.
-First, we show the results of the binary ($N_{\rm DM} = 2$) classification between the CDM and FD WDM in Section~\ref{ssec:bn_dTb_image}.
-Section~\ref{ssec:clasify_wdm_models} discusses the classification including different WDM models.
+First, we show the results of the binary ($N_{\rm DM} = 2$) classification between the CDM and FD WDM in Sec.~\ref{ssec:bn_dTb_image}.
+Sec.~\ref{ssec:clasify_wdm_models} discusses the classification including different WDM models.